Chapter 20

 - Electrum's client-server model provides efficient address queries but reveals all wallet addresses to the server.

-- Block explorer APIs are convenient but provide no verification and complete privacy loss to the operator.
+- Block explorer APIs are convenient but provide no verification and entail complete privacy loss to the operator.

 - Hybrid approaches combine multiple backends with verification layers to optimize for different requirements.